getsentry/sentry-php/UPGRADE-2.0.md

 - The method `Client::process` has been removed as there is no need to process event data from outside the `Client` class.

+- The `Raven_Processor` class has been removed.
+There is not anymore a base abstract class for the processors, but a `ProcessorInterface` interface has been introduced.

 ### Client builder

 - To simplify the creation of a `Client` object instance, a new builder class